 A historian at heart, reporter by (w)right, rebel by reason, Walidah Imarisha is an educator, writer, public scholar and spoken word artist.

 She edited two anthologies, Octavia's Brood: Science Fiction Stories From Social Justice Movements and Another World is Possible.
-Walidah is also the author of the poetry collection Scars/Stars.
-Her nonfiction book Angels with Dirty Faces: Three Stories of Crime, Prison, and Redemption won a 2017 Oregon Book Award.
+Imarisha’s nonfiction book Angels with Dirty Faces: Three Stories of Crime, Prison, and Redemption won a 2017 Oregon Book Award.
+She is also the author of the poetry collection Scars/Stars.
+She is currently working on an Oregon Black history book, forthcoming from AK Press.

-For the six years, she presented statewide as a public scholar with Oregon Humanities' Conversation Project on topics such as Oregon Black history, alternatives to incarceration, and the history of hip hop.
+For six years, she presented statewide as a public scholar with Oregon Humanities' Conversation Project on topics such as Oregon Black history, alternatives to incarceration, and the history of hip hop.